mitchallen/scriptaverse-doc/docs/002-scene.md

 ## Definition

-The objects in a scene and the scene itself can be configured use a set of definitions, which include:
+The objects in a scene and the scene itself can be configured to use a set of definitions, which include:

 * 3D object scale and position
 * 2D graphich scale and position